Who We Are?

 Pastoral Juvenil Hispana = Ministry with Hispanic youth and young adults (Jóvenes)

-1. To foster communication, collaboration, and mutual support in the spirit of collaborative ministry among diocesan leaders, professionals and institutions engaged in ministry to and among Hispanic Youth and Young Adults.
+1. Foster communication, collaboration, and mutual support in the spirit of collaborative ministry among diocesan leaders, professionals, and institutions engaged in ministry to and with Hispanic Youth and Young Adults.

-2. To articulate a common vision and foster a sense of identity among leaders, professionals and institutions who minister to and among Hispanic Youth and Young Adults.
+2. Articulate a common vision and foster a sense of identity among leaders, professionals, and institutions that serve Hispanic Youth and Young Adults.

-3. To encourage and promote, in collaboration with other institutions, the professional development and spiritual growth of those who work in Pastoral Juvenil Hispana as well as efforts and programs that aide Hispanic Youth and Young Adults with their vocational discernment process.
+3. Encourage and promote, in collaboration with other institutions, the professional development and spiritual growth of those who work in Pastoral Juvenil Hispana as well as efforts and programs that aid Hispanic Youth and Young Adults in their vocational discernment process.

-5. To establish a bridge among civic and pastoral organizations that work with Hispanic Youth and Young Adults, and with the pastoral juvenil in Latin America.
+5. Establish a bridge between ecclesial and civic organizations that work with Hispanic Youth and Young Adults and with the Pastoral Juvenil in Latin America.

 Strengthen communication, collaboration and support between dioceses, institutions, and individuals, ministering to Hispanic youth and young adults.